heinosasshallik/andmebaasid_2/README.md

 Run with `go run main.go`

-If you want it to autoreload when you make changes then I think you can use gin (but I havent understood it yet):
+If you want it to autoreload when you make changes:
 ```
-go get github.com/codegangsta/gin
+go get github.com/pilu/fresh
-gin run main.go
+fresh
 ```

 Using this library for migrations: